RPiOVN/rpibroker/README.md

 While [the applications of such a network](https://raspberry-hosting.com/en/applications) are similar, the RPi Broker marketplace will never have the speed or reliabilty of the commercial outfits linked above.
-Instead, the focus of RPi Broker is to create a decentralized network for censor-proof, anonymous web servers, capable of delivering website or web apps.
+Instead, the focus of RPi Broker is to create a decentralized network for censor-proof, anonymous web servers, capable of delivering websites or web apps.

-Imagine being able to spin up multiple copies of your server in multiple locations, all ten times faster than any government could censor them.
+Imagine being able to spin up multiple copies of your server, in multiple locations, in a matter of seconds, all hundreds of times faster than any government could censor them.
 And the servers can be paid for with Bitcoin or other cryptocurrency, so as long as you're carefull in how you obtain that cryptocurrency, you could create the servers anonymously, without any papertrail back to you.
 Due to a strongly encrypted Docker container, the people hosting the physical device